asagrekin/GamesInOne/reports/Week9Report.md

 ### Backend:
 Last Week's Goal: Make changes based on Alpha Release feedback.

-Progress: We now have new unit testing for all elements within the Beta Release for both the Backend and Database.
-Additionally, we've removed unnecessary files in the backend folder and enhanced the code quality of existing files.
+Progress: Fixed the tests not running in the CI.
+Added images to the testing directory and made sure the tests were able to run automatically without having to close any apps manually.

 High Level Goal: Make changes based on Beta Release feedback.